dragonzapeducation/DragonZap2FA/README.md

 These settings allow you to change the messages, notification class along with how long 2FA will last before its required again for the protected pages

+## Different route middlewear
+- **"twofactor:always"** Authentication will be required for the given route regardless if the user has 2FA enabled, once authenticated 2FA will automatically be switched on for the users account.
+Functionality can be modified by extending TwoFactorAuthenticationHandler class and overriding the authenticationCompleted method.
+Then update the handler class in the configuration file.
+- **"twofactor:if-enabled"** Authentication will be required for the given route only if the user has two factor authentication enabled.
+- **"twofactor:only-once-if-enabled"** If applied on a route then authentication will be required only once in the entire user session for that route to be accessible.
+User can authenticate on any route to be able to pass this check, so long as they have authenticated on any route in the current session.
+User will not be required to authenticate if they do not have 2FA enabled.
+- **"twofactor:only-once-always"** Works the same as **twofactor:only-once-if-enabled** except all users regardless if they have enabled  2FA will be required to authenticate.
+Once authenticated 2FA will be enabled on their user account.

+## Enabling two factor authentication on a user account

+To enable two factor authentication on a user account set the "two_factor_enabled" column to true for the given user record.